Share

 • CytoSorb is a single use product.

 • Interruption of therapy e.g.: in CRRT systems is possible as long as the adsorber remains part of the extracorporeal circuit.
 Return the blood from the extracorporeal circuit to the patient as prescribed by the CRRT circuit manufacturer.
 Allow the CRRT device to circulate even while no patient is connected.
-Local hygiene guidelines and specifications of the machine manufacturer apply.
+Local hygiene guidelines and instruction of the CRRT manufacturer for pausing CRRT therapies must be followed.

 • Removal of the CytoSorb cartridge (e.g. from the Heart Lung Machine) and reinstallation into another system is not permitted for hygienic reasons.